THE DOVER WAR MEMORIAL PROJECT

 "In tender remembrance of our dear Mother, from Ernie and Louie"

-Note: Amongst the floral tributes were those from Mr and Mrs A. Lund, Bob and Elsie.
-They were Maggie S-K's great-grandparents, and grandparents, Elsie being the daughter of Mr and Mrs Lund.
-Another tribute was from Elsie's sister, Winnie, then aged about 10.
-She wrote "In loving remembrance, from Winnie Lund, to dear Evelyn".
+Amongst the floral tributes were those from Mr and Mrs A. Lund, Bob and Elsie.
+They were Maggie S-K's great-grandparents and grandparents, Elsie being the daughter of Mr and Mrs Lund and Bob being her husband.
+Another tribute was from Elsie's sister Winnie then aged about 10.
+She wrote "In loving remembrance from Winnie Lund to dear Evelyn"

 with thanks to Joyce Banks